Hiking the Kuliʻouʻou Ridge Trail on Oʻahu, Hawaiʻi

 Kuliʻouʻou Summit

-To the north (left), you can see notable places like Mt.
-Olomana and even as far as Mokoliʻi on a clear day, and to the south/ east (right), you can see great views of Koko Crater, the Hanauma Bay Rim, and out toward Makapuʻu Point.
+To the north (left), notable places like Mt.
+Olomana and even as far as Mokoliʻi can be seen on a clear day, and to the south/ east (right), there are more great views of Koko Crater, the Hanauma Bay Rim, and out toward Makapuʻu Point, with Molokai, Maui, and Lānaʻi visible on the clearest of days!

 Koʻolau Summit Trail (KST)